 The recipe is simple: cram a full can of beer into the cavity of a whole chicken, stand it up on the grill or in a pan and you have beer butt chicken.
 Yet, often it’s the simplest of ingredients and recipes that show the way to the most interesting of possibilities.
 The question here is, which beer is best?

 Beer in a Can

-Whether you begin with an actual beer can or have an empty soda can around, you can pour whatever beer you like inside it.
-Simply cut off the top and pour any beer you like inside.
+Whether you begin with an actual beer can or have an empty soda can around, you simply cut the top off and can pour whatever beer you like inside it.
 Once you realize this, your beer possibilities open up immensely because many of the best beers are only sold in bottles.

 The next factor to consider is what type of flavor you want to add to your chicken.
 Does a sweeter bird sound good?
 What about one of the ales that are often used in beer-cooked food?
-How about something a little spicy or wheaty or fruity?
+How about something a little spicy, wheaty, or fruity?

 Your options are limitless and the best way to find out what does or does not work is to try it.
 Yes, that means you'll have to buy a variety of beer and make beer butt chicken a few times, but that's part of the fun of backyard grilling season.
 To help you get started, let's explore a few possible styles you might consider at the beer cooler.

 Guinness is easily the world’s most popular stout.
 Yet, it would make a poor choice, as would most dry stouts.
 Sweet stouts or oatmeal stouts, on the other hand, could make a very good chicken.